Kyrin Galloway: National team career

 Galloway has represented Australia in several international tournaments.
 In 2019, he helped Australia win bronze at the Summer Universiade in Italy.

 Personal life

 Galloway has an American father Erin and an Australian mother Kylie.
 Both his parents played basketball collegiately at the University of Hawaii, after his mother transferred from San Jose State.
 His mother played professionally in Townsville.
+His brother, Jaylin, is also a basketball player.